Simulating Fokker-Planck equations via mean field control of score-based normalizing flows: Introduction

 The FP equation with gradient drift can be interpreted as a gradient flow of the relative entropy or free energy functional in the space of probability density with Wasserstein-$2$ metric \cite{ambrosio2008gradient, jordan1998variational}.
 This gradient flow implies the dissipation property of free energy.
 For FP equations with non-gradient drifts, the free energies are still dissipative.
 In statistical physics, the MFC formulation is introduced to study the FP equation \cite{bertini2015macroscopic}.
 Mathematically, the theory of MFC and its counterpart, mean field games, has been developed extensively in \cite{carmona2018probabilistic, bensoussan2013mean, albi2017mean, fornasier2014mean, li2012stochastic}.
 It can be viewed as an optimal control problem \cite{yong1999stochastic} with dependence on distributions.
 These frameworks are particularly effective for modeling high-dimensional interacting systems.
 In recent years, there has been growing interest in connecting MFC and optimal control with machine learning algorithms, including flow matching methods \cite{ruthotto2020machine, guo2019learning, hu2023recent, reisinger2020rectified, hu2021mean}.

 In approximating the FP equation for complex systems, the score function plays an important role.
-Various methods have been proposed to estimate the score function, including score matching \cite{hyvarinen2005estimation,10.5555/1795114.1795156}, kernel density estimations \cite{epstein2025scoredebiased,zhou2024deep}, and denoising autoencoders \cite{vincent2008extracting, vincent2011connection}.
+Various methods have been proposed to estimate the score function, including score matching \cite{hyvarinen2005estimation,10.5555/1795114.1795156}, kernel density estimation \cite{epstein2025scoredebiased,zhou2024deep}, and denoising autoencoder \cite{vincent2008extracting, vincent2011connection}. \cite{boffi2023probability} is closely related to our work.
+In that approach, the score function is directly parameterized and learned via a score-matching objective at each time step.
+In contrast, we parameterize the composed velocity field and evolve the score through a coupled ODE system, resulting in a trajectory-level velocity-matching formulation rather than a time-local score-matching procedure.
 A score-based framework for generative modeling, namely time-reversible diffusion models, is introduced in \cite{song2021scorebased}.
 This work is further extended to the Schr\"odinger bridges and stochastic control problems in \cite{de2021diffusion}.
 Normalizing flows \cite{rezende2015variational, papamakarios2021normalizing} and neural ordinary differential equations (neural ODEs) \cite{chen2018neural} enable continuous-time density estimation by learning deterministic transport maps.
 Recent work on flow matching replaces exact log-likelihood objectives with trajectory-level matching losses between learned and target dynamics \cite{lipman2023flow}. \cite{grathwohl2019ffjord} introduced scalable generative models based on neural ODEs with exact change-of-variable computation.
-Different from existing literature, we designed an algorithm that uses score-based normalization flow to simulate the FP equation.
+Different from existing literature, we designed an algorithm that uses score-based normalizing flow to simulate the FP equation.

 The rest of this paper is organized as follows.
 In Section \ref{sec:background}, we introduce the theoretical background, including the FP equation with entropy dissipation, formulation of flow matching for FP equations as an MFC problem, and the construction of score-based normalizing flow.
 In Section \ref{sec:algorithm}, we introduce the numerical algorithms for solving the flow matching problem.
-In Section \ref{sec:convergence}, we provide a convergence analysis for the Ornstein--Uhlenbeck (OU) process.
-In Section \ref{sec:results}, we present numerical results for examples, including the Langevin dynamics, underdamped Langevin dynamics (ULDs), and different chaotic systems to validate the effectiveness of our methods.
+In Section \ref{sec:results}, we present numerical results on both low- and high-dimensional Fokker--Planck equations, including Langevin dynamics, underdamped Langevin dynamics, chaotic systems, and high-dimensional interacting particle systems, to demonstrate the effectiveness and scalability of the proposed method.
+In Section \ref{sec:convergence}, we provide a convergence analysis for the OU process.